XML RSS

 Place in sterile glass container and let sit for 6 weeks in a dark place.

-Remember, that all equipment used must be well sterilized and rinced when making meads.
+All equipment used must be well sterilized and rinsed when making meads.
 Very Important!

 STRAWBERRY RHUBARB-MEAD